WHY GERMAN CV PHOTOS ARE NOT NECESSARY

 Some People Will Tell You That A CV Photo Is Absolutely Required

-Many will tell you that adding a photo to your CV is a must to be able to find a job in Germany.
-They say that HR professionals will reject your CV if it doesn’t have a photo.
-They further claim it arouses suspicion and makes you look like an untrustworthy candidate.
-They may even think that you’re “lazy” because you didn’t take the time to follow German job application standards.
-Even worse, they think that you can show your competence and aptitude for a job through your … photo.
+Many content creators will tell you that adding a photo to your CV is necessary when seeking work in Germany.
+Some HR professionals will even reject your CV if it doesn’t have a photo.
+They further claim that the lack of a photo arouses suspicion and makes you look like an untrustworthy candidate.
+I had one HR person tell me personally that they think people who didn’t take the time to follow German job application standards are “lazy.”
+Even worse, some of them actually believe a photo demonstrates your competence and aptitude for a job.

 Will Omitting A Photo Prevent Me From Securing Work?

-No, it won’t!
-Many people find jobs in Germany by creating a solid job application, where through a compelling cover letter and CV, they convince employers to get in touch based on their skills, education, and experience, instead of how they look.
+Generally speaking, I hear from the people I coach and those within The Berlin Life community that they are still able to secure jobs in Germany by creating a solid job application.
+Through a compelling cover letter and CV, they convince employers to get in touch based on their skills, education, and experience instead of how they look.
+In another lovely development, it’s also not uncommon these days for some German companies to ask candidates to submit job applications without a photo.

 People May Tell You That CV Photos Are Very “German”